guycalledseven/technitium-dns-prometheus-exporter/README.md

 - DNS traffic metrics reflect Technitium’s current dashboard statistics window (e.g. `LastHour`), not lifetime counters.
 Zone and DHCP metrics reflect current server state at scrape time.
 - Logging is explicit on API failures
 - Metric cardinality is intentionally bounded
 - Suitable for home labs and small/medium installations.
-Use of python over golang comes from the need for a quick and easy to understand solution without the need to define specific golang structs for Technitium DNS API output, which could change and would break strict golang exporter.
+Use of python over golang comes from the need for a quick and easy to understand solution without the need to define specific golang structs for each Technitium DNS API output, which could change any time and break strict golang exporter.

 ---